Johnny Manziel coming back to play football in the US

 After being released from the CFL, Manziel told the Barstool Sports Comeback SZN podcast that he was interested in playing in the AAF or the XFL."It's great for football, it's great for the guys who need more opportunity, need more film and time to play, Manziel said.
 "I don't know exactly what my exact steps will be for the next years coming up, but at least there's a lot of options."

 He was drafted by the Cleveland Browns in 2014 and released just two years later.
-His underwhelming playing, along with his reported partying antics and domestic issues, was among the reported reasons for his dismissal.
+His underwhelming play, along with his reported partying antics and domestic issues, was among the reported reasons for his dismissal.

 The AAF co-founder Bill Polian believes the coach of the Express, former NFL player and coach, Mike Singletary, will be a good mentor for Manziel to lean on, according to ESPN.